 This method of drawing winners can be used for online entries, mail-in sweepstakes, or sweepstakes with a variety of different entry methods making it both fair and flexible.

 It's not easy to tweak this entry method to give yourself an advantage.
 There's no way to know ahead of time which number to pick.
 Instead, you should focus on maximizing the number of entries that you can legally receive to boost your odds of winning.

-Although it is impossible to know which winning times will be chosen in advance, there is also another element to winning instant sweepstakes: how many people are entering at any given time.
+However, there's also another element to winning instant sweepstakes: how many people are entering at any given time.

-If thousands of people are entering sweepstakes at the same time, you have to hit the winning time nearly to the second to be the winner.
+If thousands of people are entering sweepstakes at once, you have to enter at precisely the right moment to be the winner.
 But during slow periods of entry, there might be several minutes after the winning time when no one enters.

 Because winning entry times are just as likely to be in the middle of the night as during the afternoon, entering when fewer other people are entering improves your chances of being picked as the winner.

 But remember that people do win at all times of the day.
 You shouldn't exhaust yourself by getting too little sleep or give up on instants altogether if you can't enter during non-peak times.
-That kind of destructive behavior is a warning sign of a gambling addiction.
+That kind of destructive behavior is a warning sign of gambling addiction.

 Giveaways that have multiple drawings, like those that give away prizes every day or every week, give an advantage to people who enter shortly after they begin.

-But you also have better chances to win before the word starts to spread and more and more people start to enter.
+But you also have better chances to win before word starts to spread and more and more people start to enter.
 In many cases, the odds of winning in the first days or weeks are significantly higher.

 For that reason, try not to wait until the last minute to enter those sweepstakes.
 It's better to get your entries in early and avoid the risk of getting shut out.